 [Off]: Do not assign report channels to "Report CH."
+The report data number and the data are not displayed.

 6. Channel

 Set the measurement or computation channel to assign to the report channel.
 All measurement and computation channels can be specified.
 However, the reports are not created for channels that are set to [Skip] or those that have the computation turned [Off].